 I’m a crafter.
 Know what that means?
 I like to

 hoard collect crafting supplies!
 Anybody with me?
 One of my goals for January is to clean up and get organized.
 I especially needed to work on organizing my craft room.
 It gets crazy busy in there the two months before Christmas.
-I spend most of my time filling orders and creating special orders.
+Since we mainly sell Christmas ornaments and Christmas craft supplies, I spend most of my time filling orders and creating special orders for our online shop, Etsy, and Amazon Handmade.
 Absolutely NO time for cleaning!
 (At least, that’s my excuse.)

 This post contains affiliate links.
 You won’t pay any more when you use these but I will earn a small commission on any purchases you make after clicking on them and I greatly appreciate it.
 Thanks for helping support my little blog!!!